happynasit/Leetcode/README.md

 # Leetcode
-Solving coding problems from Leetcode
+Solving coding problems from Leetcode.
+The commit shows the topic of the question and the difficulty of the question.